Idalen/Leitor/README.md

 ## Abstract

 The project's main goal is to convert images of text into machine-encoded text.
-This must me done using digital image processing techniques.
+This must be done using digital image processing techniques.

 ---